useblocks/awesomesphinx/docs/contribute.rst

 Run scripts
 ~~~~~~~~~~~
 The ``pypi_json.py`` script is using Google BigQuery to get information about the download numbers of PyPi.
-You need a google cloud account and a **authentication-file** to run these queries.
+You need a google cloud account and an **authentication-file** to run these queries.

-The installation guide of `pypinfo <https://github.com/ofek/pypinfo/blob/master/README.rst#installation>`_ has a create
+The installation guide of `pypinfo <https://github.com/ofek/pypinfo/blob/master/README.rst#installation>`_ has a great
-chapter how to get and configure a google cloud account.
+chapter on how to get and configure a google cloud account.

 The **authentication-file** must be set via ENV variable.
 If you use our ``.vscode/launch.json`` config, this is set automatically to